mistafido/ethereum_programming/README.md

 # ethereum_programming
-A simple project to build etheruem based tokens using Solidity
+A simple project to build, complie and deploy etheruem based tokens using Solidity.